-Shermer notes that some researchers speculate that we each have a memory self and a point of view self.
-If you upload your memories (MEMself) into a computer your point of view (POVself) returns intact.
-But memory is not only dependent upon the experience itself, but also your current environment.
+Shermer notes that some researchers speculate that we each have a memory self and a point-of-view self.
+If you upload your memories (MEMself) into a computer, your point of view (POVself) returns intact.
+Memory is not only dependent upon the experience itself, but also on your current environment.
 We constantly change our point of view dependent upon audience.
 We recall differently depending on who’s around and where we are.
 The notion that your entire point of view would survive intact is impossible.
 “Death,” he writes, “is a permanent break in continuity.”

 Buddhist rebirth relies on karma, which is often treated as “you get what you pay for.”
 Yet this is disproven when good people needlessly suffer and criminals achieve lucrative positions in government and business.
 I’ve heard it expressed that “they must have done good deeds in a previous life” or “they’ll suffer in the future.”
 Such are the ridiculous lengths people go in trying to reason why someone suffers or succeeds due to this misguided idealization of karma.